What is a CDL License?

 Which Type of CDL Should You Get?

 Furthermore, a Class A license can open the door to higher-paying trucking jobs.
 This is because long-distance transportation across state lines, such as driving a tractor-trailer, tends to pay more than other smaller jobs like driving a bus or a garbage truck.
-Depending on where you live, the salary for these roles is typically around $62,660* , and is often accompanied by a range of other benefits such as health insurance, 401k contributions, and tuition reimbursement.
+Depending on where you live, the salary for these roles is typically around $62,764* .
+It is often accompanied by other benefits such as health insurance, 401k contributions, and tuition reimbursement.